Tuesday, October 31, 2006

 anyways, indian lady was one of the nicest haircutters. she actually apologised to me everytime some of my cut hair fell onto the mag i was reading.

-its strange cos i am having an Msn conversation with amelia about hair. (her hair)
+its strange cos i am having an Msn conversation with amelia about hair. (

 i think one day i will do the Hair for Hope thing. where u donate your hair, get shaved bald for cancer sufferers.